Income tax considerations

 - mileage traveled

-- Interest on a car loan (if you use the car for personal and business use)
+- interest on a car loan (if you use the car for personal and business use, only deduct the portion used for business)

 - supplies (used for you self-employed or business activity)

-- the cost of your cell phones (100 percent deductible if you use it just for business, otherwise you can deduct the business use percentage)
+- cell phones (100 percent deductible if you use it just for business, otherwise you can deduct the business use percentage)

 You may not deduct the following as business expenses: